trobjohn/termborn/README.md

 and keep roughly the same calling style you would use with seaborn for a small, safe subset of plots.

 This is not trying to be a full seaborn clone.
-It is trying to be fast, cute, useful, and honest about terminal constraints.
+It is trying to be fast, useful, and honest about terminal constraints.

 ## What It Supports